JamesDunne/rest0-api/README.md

   * `sqlName`: (required) the SQL parameter name to create for usage in the query
   * `type`: a named parameter type from a `parameterTypes` collection (mutually exclusive to `sqlType`)
   * `sqlType`: an anonymous SQL parameter type (e.g. `nvarchar(20)`) (mutually exclusive to `type`)
-  * `optional`: a boolean value which represents the optionality of the parameter (default is false)
+  * `optional`: (optional) a boolean value which represents the optionality of the parameter (default is false)
-  * `default`: assign an explicit default value for the parameter (default is NULL)
+  * `default`: (optional) assign an explicit default value for the parameter (default is NULL)
+  * `description`: (optional) gives a description of the parameter.

+The `type` property names an existing type from a `parameterTypes` section.
+The `sqlType` property just describes an anonymous SQL type used only for the current parameter.
+For some cases, it's best to not bother defining a named parameter type just for a single parameter.
+These should be used sparingly, e.g. for one-off cases, not to be established as a best practice.

 In order to execute a method with parameters, simply pass them by name as query-string parameters, like so: